-If the interaction graph consists of a single connected component, then the entire network may be calibrated with CALICO.
-If the graph consists of multiple connected components, then the cameras corresponding to each component can be calibrated with respect to each other in the connected component but not with respect to the cameras in a different connected component.
+If the graph consists of multiple connected components, then the cameras corresponding to each component can be calibrated with respect to each other in the connected component but not with respect to cameras in different connected components.